 3-The use of junk food and soft drinks:

 Due to the presence of bad fat and high sugar junk food and coke which cause weight gain thereby increasing obesity.
 Less use of fruits and vegetables makes your diet unbalanced.

-To avoid obesity for your good health, it is vital to have all the necessary ingredients in our diet.
-Check your weight and pay attention to the food which you consume.
+To avoid obesity for good health, it is vital to have all the necessary ingredients in our diet.
+Check your weight and pay attention to the food you consume.
 Lightweight exercise walking and burning calories can help you stay away from obesity.

 4-Eating large portions than you need:

 You eat larger portions of food, especially in parties with your friends or relatives who are also eating large portions of food which increases the amount of food we need thus putting pressure on our stomach/liver and taking longer to burn which propagates obesity and not good for health.

 In this modern world of technology, Due to busy routines, people regularly eat their food\meal quickly.
 Eating quickly can play a role in making you fat.
 It is not a surprise that both eating quickly and chewing less have been linked to consuming more food thereby consuming more calories.